rpiadam/comet/doc/oper-guide/config.rst

     spoofs do not work in operator {} blocks; the real host behind them is checked.

-    Note that this is different from charybdis 1.x where all kinds of spoofs worked in operator {} blocks.
+    Note that this is different from older versions (pre-2.0) where all kinds of spoofs worked in operator {} blocks.

 password